CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

-**JavaScript and HTML/CSS students:** install the free editor Brackets from [http://brackets.io/](http://brackets.io/) or another popular code editor like Sublime Text 2.
+**JavaScript and HTML/CSS students:** install the free editor Brackets from [http://brackets.io/](http://brackets.io/) or another popular code editor like Sublime Text 2. (*NOTE: While Sublime Text 2 offers an extended evaluation period during which it is free to use, it is *not* free software.*)

 ## When you arrive